meditationstuff/protocol_1/index.md

 compare with "objectivity"

 [<a href="#158da1th">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="suffering-far-reaches" href="#suffering-far-reaches">suffering (far reaches) [stub/&#8203;scratch]</a>

+Stub.

+[<a href="#158da1uh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="making-sense-far-reaches" href="#making-sense (far reaches)">making sense (far reaches) [stub/&#8203;scratch]</a>

+There's a bunch of senses or concepts that could be called something like "evaluative organizing principles."
+They're all super useful but very cognitive, very "heady."
+And of course, and this is part of the point of the section, though this point has been made in many other places, when I say "senses," "concepts," "useful", this is not to overly reify any of this---there's no single, eternal, platonic X for any of the X below; they're all ultimately empty, partly in the sense that they mean something different in subtly-or-not-so-subtly different contexts, etc., etc. etc.:

+(these are in no particular order, and it's not a complete list, and some of these stretch the edges of "the thing" depending on the thing, and etc., but stuff kind of like this:)

+* elegance / elegant
+* coherence / coherent
+* cohesive / cohesiveness
+* complete / completeness
+* connected / connectedness
+* sound / soundness
+* valid / validity
+* non-contradictory / non-contradictoriness
+* unified / unity
+* whole / wholeness
+* reasonable / reasonableness
+* sensible / sensibleness
+* clear / clarity
+* unconfused
+* made sense
+* understanding
+* knowing
+* ...

+So again these are very "heady."
+But we're often deeply using things like these to socially and behaviorally and cognitively navigate.
+But to the degree they're sort of used in "eternalistic" ways, they'll eventually leady someone astray into muscle tension, suffering, reactivity, destructiveness, etc., loosely speaking, at least.

+There's "something" "beneath" all these, or that like emanates all the "correct" versions of these.
+And that could be called like "natural constraint," or global natural constraint, or sensory-embodied possibility, or aligned spontaneity, or just spontaneity.
+And this is sort of the same thing as like a fully positionless position on like a fully groundless ground, or something like that.
+None of this is thing-like, etc., etc., etc..
+But again the stakes are real to the degree anything is real, etc., etc., etc..
+Eventually one might find their way to the way they're *doing* all these things, as they understand them, and being able to refrain or dissolving/&#8203;untangling reliance, maybe(!) "none of that actually anywhere" leads to sort of "phenomenological-field-conceptual unlocking" and stuff which de-bottlenecks more stuff.

+[<a href="#158da1vh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="192b"></span><a id="miscellaneous-pith-notes" href="#miscellaneous-pith-notes">miscellaneous pith notes:</a>